 Firstly, it is important to note that to sell and advertise on all the platforms mentioned above, you will have to own a Wholly Foreign Owned Enterprise (WFOE) in China.
 Setting up a WFOE in China can be a complex process.
 To find out more about this, check out our blog post that guides you on setting up a WFOE in China.

-- Commercial ICP License - enables you to host a commercial website in China (will usually be an e-commerce website)
+- Commercial ICP License - enables you to host a commercial website in China (will usually be an e-commerce website).
+If you are looking to build an e-commerce website (JD.com, TMall, Taobao), you will need to apply for the commercial ICP.

 - Non-Commercial ICP License (ICP Registration) - sites that are used for informational purposes only.
 This license does not include direct sales.